MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 ## Resetting a device with low space doesn't reset

-When resetting a device that has low disk space, under 4GB of free space, the user will find that it fails to reset.
+When resetting a device that has low disk space, under 6 GB of free space, the user will find that it fails to reset.
 Instead it will start the restart process but fail to complete, resulting in the user needing to reflash the device to use it again.

 ### Who is affected - Low space reset

-- Devices that are lower than 4 GB in space and that reset via the Settings app.
+- Devices that are lower than 6 GB in space and that reset via the Settings app.
-- Devices that are lower than 4 GB in space and, which are issued a remote wipe from Intune
+- Devices that are lower than 6 GB in space and, which are issued a remote wipe from Intune

 ### Who is not affected - Low space reset

-- Devices that are reset with sufficient free space over 4GB
+- Devices that are reset with sufficient free space over 6 GB
-- Devices that are wiped remotely with sufficient free space over 4GB
+- Devices that are wiped remotely with sufficient free space over 6 GB
 - Devices that are flashed via ARC

 ### Workaround - Low space reset

-- Delete files or apps until you have more than 4 GB of free storage space on the device.
+- Delete files or apps until you have more than 6 GB of free storage space on the device.
 You can check free space via **Settings** -> **System** -> **Storage**.
 While there you can enable or run storage sense to help you clear up space more easily.
-- [Reflash the device](hololens-recovery.md).
+- [Reflash the device using manual flashing mode](hololens-recovery.md#manual-flashing-mode-procedure).
 This can be done to either bypass making free space, or to recover from the bad state created by resetting with low space.

 ## Remote Wipe doesn't remove device from Intune